venkytek3036/terraform-assigment/terraform/README.md

 This setup uses Terraform to create important parts of an AWS environment for running applications.
 It includes:

-ALB (Application Load Balancer): This spreads incoming web traffic evenly across different parts of your application.
+# ALB (Application Load Balancer):
+This spreads incoming web traffic evenly across different parts of your application.
+# Security Group:
-Security Group: Think of this as a virtual firewall for your servers, allowing only specific types of traffic in and out.
+Think of this as a virtual firewall for your servers, allowing only specific types of traffic in and out.
+# IAM Role:
-IAM Role: This gives your servers permission to do certain tasks within AWS, like accessing other services.
+This gives your servers permission to do certain tasks within AWS, like accessing other services.
-TLS Private Key: This is for secure communication between your servers and users.
+# Key Pair:
-Key Pair: It's like a digital lock and key for accessing your servers remotely.
+It's like a digital lock and key for accessing your servers remotely.
+# EC2 Instance:
-EC2 Instance: This is your virtual server where your application runs.
+This is your virtual server where your application runs.
-VPC (Virtual Private Cloud): This is like your private network in AWS, where you can place your servers and control how they connect to the internet.
+# VPC (Virtual Private Cloud):
+This is like your private network in AWS, where you can place your servers and control how they connect to the internet.

 ## Requirements